artNehai/DesignPatterns/README.md

 [Factory Method](/src/main/kotlin/creational/factory_method)
 -----------------
+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

 #### Premise
 As the car company grows there is need to expand production with different types of engines.
 By implementing this pattern we ensure that the codebase isn't tied to any